-A Ph.D. student with 6/20 unacceptable ratings (counting no more than three unacceptable ratings from any one committee member) on the 2nd try may, at the discretion of the committee, be allowed to change to a Master's degree or will be required to leave the program.
-A Masters student with 6/15 unacceptable ratings (counting no more than three unacceptable ratings from any one committee member) on the 2nd try will be required to leave the program.
-The student may appeal the decision through the Graduate Advisor to the Department Head.
+A PhD student with 6/20 unacceptable ratings (counting no more than three unacceptable ratings from any one committee member) on the 2nd try may, at the discretion of the committee, be allowed to change to a Master's degree or will be required to leave the program.
+A Master's student with 6/15 unacceptable ratings (counting no more than three unacceptable ratings from any one committee member) on the 2nd try will be required to leave the program.
+The student may appeal the decision through the associate head for graduate programs to the department head.